SLOW: Braised and Roasted

 While creating this recipe to match our Pinot Noir, I tried it both with pork loin and chicken thighs.
 Bill and I liked both versions so much that I have included two ways to make this dish.
 The dried porcini mushroom sauce is the key, so be sure to use them over other dried mushrooms.
 They are easily available now in grocery stores.

-This is a perfect dish for transition from winter to warmer weather and can easily be made a day ahead and reheated.
-The smell of the spices, oranges and olives while the tagine is cooking will immediately transport you to the Mediterranean.
+This is a perfect dish for transition from winter to spring and can easily be made a day ahead and reheated.
+The smell of the spices, citrus and olives while the tagine is cooking will immediately transport you to the Mediterranean, even if we can't go there.
+Try oranges and black olives or lemons and green olives - they all work well.